Langwarrin: History

+In 1843, Langwarrin was coined after the Lang Warring pastoral run which ran from the current Langwarrin to the Western Port Coastal Reserve in Tyabb.
+By the 1880s the entire pastoral run was reduced to the Langwarrin Estate of about 7000 acres.
+Subsequently, a military reserve named the Langwarrin Military Reserve was built on the area's western edges, being famous for holding prisoners of war in World War I and acting as a military hospital for soldiers with venereal disease.
+The true purpose of the reserve however, was to defend against an amphibious invasion from the Western Port.

+The Stony Point railway was formed in 1889 which went through Langwarrin, reaching all the way to Stony Point and branched to Mornington via Baxter.
+The station was opposite to the military reserve.
+Subsequently, Langwarrin opened three post offices.

+Langwarrin Primary School, a state school, opened in 1890.
+In 1928 Cruden Farm was established as a gift to Elizabeth Murdoch, the bride to Keith Murdoch, being a Herald Sun executive.
+A shopping centre would be built around this time west of Warrandyte Road.

+Langwarrin's housing spread from the western edges near the now Karingal Hub Shopping Centre, and moved east from the 1960s onwards.
+The Langwarrin Military Reserve was closed in 1980 and given to the State Government, now the Langwarrin Flora and Fauna Reserve, establishing itself in 1985.
+In the same year The Gateway Shopping Centre would be built.

 Geography

-It has access to the City via the Western Port Highway, South Gippsland Highway and Monash Freeway.
-The Cranbourne-Frankston Road which runs east-to-west through Langwarrin is a two-lane-each-direction carriageway, recently widened to cater for this growing population, in part helped by a number of housing developments.
+It has access to the Melbourne CBD via the Western Port Highway, South Gippsland Highway and loosely the Monash Freeway.
+The Cranbourne-Frankston Road which runs northeast–southwest through Langwarrin is a two-lane-each-direction carriageway.

-Until December 1994 Langwarrin was part of the City of Cranbourne (formerly the Shire of Cranbourne until April 1994).
-At this time the suburb was moved into City of Frankston as part of statewide reform of local government.
+Until December 1994 Langwarrin was part of the City of Cranbourne (formerly the Shire of Cranbourne until April of the same year).
+Subsequently, the suburb was moved into City of Frankston as part of statewide reform of local government.

+use include earthworks, drainage and foundations and changes in the pattern of vegetation following regrowth after clearing.

+Recreation & economy

-Langwarrin Flora and Fauna reserve (formerly Langwarrin Military Reserve)
+Langwarrin Flora and Fauna Reserve

 Langwarrin's most prominent landscape feature is its large Flora and Fauna reserve (formerly the Langwarrin Military Reserve).
-The nature reserve has many walking tracks and is an ideal place for quiet recreation activities such as walking, cartwheeling, nature study and photography.
+The nature reserve has many walking tracks and is an ideal place for quiet recreation activities such as walking, nature study and photography.

 The Langwarrin Military Reserve was established in 1886 at what was then deemed to be a strategic elevated location for the defence of Port Phillip Bay and Melbourne from seaborne attack.
 Over time it was extended to its present size of 509 acre.